Aurora Innovation: Products

 The company developed the Aurora Driver, a system that consists of sensors, software, and hardware.
 It can be installed in passenger or commercial automobiles, converting them into self-driving vehicles.
 The Aurora Driver's software uses data from its sensors to devise a safe path through a given route, while its computer powers these components and integrates them with the vehicle.
 The system's sensors use Aurora's FirstLight lidar, which was developed from Blackmore's FMCW lidar technology.
 The first vehicle to be outfitted with the Aurora Driver was the Toyota Sienna.

 Conventional lidar uses pulses of light to acquire information about objects surrounding the sensor, including distance and velocity.
 In contrast, FMCW lidar uses a low-powered continuous beam of light, enabling faster acquisition of distance, velocity, and acceleration of surrounding objects, but often requires bulky mirrors and rangefinders.
 By acquiring OURS, Aurora hopes to reduce the size of the FMCW lidar hardware.

-Aurora plans to release the next generation of Aurora Driver, named "Fusion", in 2023.
+In 2022, Aurora unveiled "Fusion", the next generation of its hardware kit, which combined the company's FirstLight lidar, imaging radar and cameras with a more powerful onboard computer and debuted in commercial pilots.
+Aurora launched commercial driverless trucking operations on the Dallas–Houston corridor in late April 2025.
+In the third quarter of 2025, the company reported surpassing 100,000 driverless miles on public roads with no safety incidents attributed to the system, operating five driverless trucks, and opened a second freight route between Fort Worth and El Paso.
+Aurora plans to launch a second-generation commercial hardware kit in the second quarter of 2026, intended to roughly halve hardware costs while doubling the range of its FirstLight lidar to 1,000 meters and improving all-weather operation.
+Manufactured by Fabrinet, this kit is being integrated with platforms including the Volvo VNL Autonomous and the International LT Series.
+A third-generation, highly scalable hardware system co-developed with AUMOVIO (formerly Continental) is slated for production in 2027.